 One form of Salmonella, Salmonella Enteritidis, can live inside the ovaries of healthy-looking hens and contaminate an egg before the egg is laid.
 Chicks given probiotics from the time they hatch are much less likely to contract Salmonella Enteritidis than those that are not.

 Frozen eggs found in a nest box during very cold weather may or may not be safe to eat.
 Cracked eggs can allow contaminants to enter, making it unsafe to eat.
 My policy is: when in doubt, throw it out.
 Click on this link for much more about frozen egg food safety and how to prevent frozen eggs.

 The color of an egg is determined by the hen’s breed/genetics.
 Eggs can be white, brown, blue or any combination of those colors.

 The last stop on a hen’s reproductive tract is the uterus, also known as the shell gland.
 All egg shells are originally white.
-Colored eggs get their color in the uterus is where an egg gets its color.
+Scientists believe colored eggs get their color in either the uterus or vagina.